 In a 20 months, executive format schedule, you’ll transform your organization in real time, while challenging convention and yourself.

 Culture of Contribution

 Students at MIT Sloan immediately tap into the synergy they find on campus.
 We often hear students marvel at how everyone pitches in to help you attain your goals.
-Ask anyone what makes MIT such a special place, and you will inevitably hear about the people here—intelligent, respectful, and imaginative people, who eagerly collaborate toward common goals.
+Ask anyone what makes MIT Sloan such a special place, and you will inevitably hear about the people here that make up our community—smart, open, inventive and grounded people, who eagerly collaborate toward common goals.

 Currently, about 5,000 students are enrolled at the undergraduate level, and about 1,000 students are enrolled in specialized master's, doctoral or MBA degree programs as well as various Executive Development Programs, making Broad one of the largest business schools in the country.

 As one of the leading MBA programs in Michigan and the nation, we are proud of our international reputation for educating MBAs who understand global business and are ready and eager to contribute from day one.

 NYU Stern consistently enrolls one of the highest percentages of women among top business schools.
 Women at Stern are a unique mix of individuals from across the globe who bring with them expertise from a variety of industries.
 Female professors, representing more than 20% of our faculty, play a critical role in the school's success.